How To Fix The Code P0555: Brake Booster Pressure Sensor Circuit

 - Replace the faulty brake booster sensor.

-- Clean any corrosion built up at the sensor.
+- Clean any corrosion built up around the sensor.

-The power brakes use the vacuum generated by the engine to make slowing down the vehicle and applying the brakes much easier.
-If there is a problem with the brake system and no vacuum is delivered to the brake booster, applying enough pressure to the brakes may be much harder.
+The power brakes use engine-generated vacuum to make slowing the vehicle and applying the brakes much easier.
+If the brake system has a problem and no vacuum is delivered to the brake booster, applying sufficient brake pressure may be much harder.

-Code P0555 is usually an electrical circuit fault, and brakes typically still function, but without diagnosing the problem, it may be difficult to know.
+Code P0555 typically indicates an electrical circuit fault; the brakes still function, but without diagnosing the problem, it may be challenging to determine the cause.

 Troubleshooting with YOUCANIC Full System Scanner